 Settlement Approval Constraints

 Settlement approval constraints often arise as critical components within indemnification clauses, particularly where carve-outs delineate exceptions to standard defense and settlement rights.
 These constraints impose specific approval processes that must be observed before settlement negotiations can conclude, thereby restricting the indemnitor’s ability to unilaterally resolve claims.
 Such carve-outs frequently require the indemnitee’s consent for settlements, potentially complicating or delaying dispute resolution.
 The necessity for mutual agreement during settlement negotiations can introduce strategic friction, increasing exposure to prolonged litigation and higher costs.
-Moreover, approval processes embedded within carve-outs can diminish the indemnitor’s control over defense strategy, undermining efficiency.
-Consequently, settlement approval constraints embedded in indemnification clauses warrant careful scrutiny to balance protection and litigation management effectively.
+Approval processes embedded within carve-outs can diminish the indemnitor’s control over defense strategy, undermining efficiency.
+Settlement approval constraints embedded in indemnification clauses warrant careful scrutiny to balance protection and litigation management effectively.

 Carve-Outs Increasing Liability